techiediaries/techiediaries/_posts/2019/Angular/2019-10-20-angular-local-json-files.md

 ## Conclusion

-In this article, we've seen three methods for reading local JSON files in Angular 8 and TypeScript.
+In this article, we've seen three methods for importing and reading local JSON files in Angular 8 and TypeScript.